swissalpine/GARMIN-xDrip-Spike-Nightscout-Watchface/README.md

 There are four phone synchronization possibilities:
 1. xDrip+ (Android only, no internet connection required)
+2. AAPS (Android only, latest dev build after 12/05/2023)
-1. Spike (iOS only, no internet connection required)
+3. Spike (iOS only, no internet connection required)
-1. Diabox (Android, iOS, no internet connection required)
+4. Diabox (Android, iOS, no internet connection required)
-1. Nightscout (cross-platform, internet connection required).
+5. Nightscout (cross-platform, internet connection required).

 ------------------------
 ## **PLEASE READ THIS ADVISORY FIRST**